 There are a few features of an off-road tire that separate it from a standard street tire.

 An off-road tire will have a deeper and more exaggerated tread pattern.
-This allows the tire to shed dirt, mud, and snow more easily and provide greater contact between the surface of the road and the tire.
+This allows the tire to shed dirt, mud, and snow more easily and provides greater contact between the surface of the road and the tire.
 This ultimately leads to improved traction, which is the number one goal.